bnewberg/Eleventy-by-Example/project-2/chapter-4/start/src/posts/my-third-blog-post.md

 ---
-title: My Thirds Blog Post
+title: My Third Blog Post
+date: "2021-05-05"
+categories:
+    - "blog"
+    - "development"
 ---

 ## This is a headline for a blog post